Supporting your Perinatal Mental Health and Wellbeing

 A Special Note about Perinatal Substance Use Disorders

-Substance use is common among women of reproductive age, but it can also be problematic.
+Substance use is common among women of reproductive age, but it can be problematic.
 So it's important to talk about it and ask questions.

-Screening, Brief Interventions, and Referral to Treatment (SBIRT) is a comprehensive, integrated, public health approach to the delivery of early intervention and treatment services for persons with substance use disorders, as well as those who are at risk of developing these disorders.
+Screening, Brief Interventions, and Referral to Treatment (SBIRT) is a comprehensive, integrated, public health approach to the delivery of early intervention and treatment services for people with substance use disorders, as well as those who are at risk of developing these disorders.

 Where to Find More Information: